Setting up projects

 Running the first build

-If it's a Flutter project, you can start the very first build with preconfigured defaults by clicking Start your first build on the Applications page.
+If it's a Flutter project, you can configure your project by clicking Set up build.
+Then you have to select your app type (Flutter app) and on the application settings page you can click Start new build.
 This will run a debug build of your master branch for the available platforms using the latest stable version of Flutter.
 Tests are disabled by default.
-Alternatively, you can click the gear icon to configure app settings, e.g. change the Flutter or Xcode version, prior to building.
+If you want to change the preconfigured settings, e.g. the Flutter or Xcode version, you can configure everything prior to building.